standardebooks/manual/7-high-level-structural-patterns.rst

 	#.
 In endnotes where the last block-level element is verse, quotation, or otherwise not plain prose text, the backlink goes in its own :html:`<p>` element following the last block-level element in the endnote.

 #.
-Endnotes with ending citations have those citations are wrapped in a :html:`<cite>` element, including any em dashes.
+Endnotes with ending citations have those citations wrapped in a :html:`<cite>` element, including any em dashes.
 A space follows the :html:`<cite>` element, before the backlink.

 .. class:: no-numbering